monix/monix.io/docs/2x/execution/scheduler.md

 type_api: monix.execution.Scheduler
 type_source: monix-execution/shared/src/main/scala/monix/execution/Scheduler.scala
 description: |
-  A cross-platform execution-context,
-  can execute logic asynchronously and with a delay, typically but not necessarily on a thread-pool.
+  A cross-platform execution context, can execute logic asynchronously and with a delay, typically but not necessarily on a thread-pool.
 ---

 A cross-platform execution-context, can execute logic asynchronously